AlexJS6/Password_Cracker/README.md

 # Password_Cracker

-I was doing hashtables and wanted to do that
+This repository is to test and learn new things to achieve my goal that is learning cybersecurity.